anomaly/gallagher/SQL.md

 It would thus make sense to extend the `EndpointConfig` class to include SQL specific configuration and the framework to inject the required configuration into the adapter.

+The reason for extending `EndpointConfig` is to ensure that all related configuration is maintained in the base classes.
+The `adapter` amongst other things is an optional extension that:

+- depends on the base API client to exist and function in full
+- is optionally installed by the user

+### Table names

-**Table names**: The URL of th endpoint maps as the table name e.g:
+The URL of th endpoint maps as the table name e.g:

 ```sql
 🍀> SELECT * FROM "https://commandcentre-api-au.security.gallagher.cloud/api/cardholders";